Police raid: The Netherlands

-During the Nazi occupation of The Netherlands during World War II, the Nazis carried out numerous raids.
-The largest and most infamous is the Raid of Rotterdam on 10 and 11 November 1944, in which 52,000 men between the ages of 17 and 40 (some 80% of all men) from Rotterdam and the neighboring Schiedam were rounded up and put on transport to labor camps.
+During the Nazi occupation of the Netherlands during World War II, the Nazis carried out numerous raids.
+The largest and most infamous is the Raid of Rotterdam on 10 and 11 November 1944, in which 52,000 men between the ages of 17 and 40 (some 80% of all men) from Rotterdam and Schiedam were rounded up and put on transport to labor camps.